 Your personal data is received and processed by our staff, within their sphere of competence.
 Your personal data may also be accessible by third parties, technology service providers, contracted by us in the framework of service provision that meets stringent data processing and data security standards.
 The above persons and providers are committed to maintaining the security of your data, complying with the legal framework for their processing and protection, and being subject to controls to effectively comply with the above commitments.
 Your data may also be forwarded to competent Judicial, Prosecutor and other Public and/or Independent Authorities, as long as we are dictated by our legal obligations or rights.

-Also, some of your data may be kept for a longer period of time as we process them for statistical purposes, but without any correlation to you, as they are subject to pseudonymisation.
+Moreover, some of your data are kept for a longer period, as we process them for statistical purposes, but without any connection to your person, as they are subject to pseudonymization.

 - Your rights

 You can always contact us (see paragraph 8) to exercise your legal rights.

 To protect your rights, you will also need to provide us with your identification (copy of your identity card or passport).